odea-project/qAlgorithms/report/report.md

 Results of the tests are presented [here](#test-results).

-The two main ways a bin can deviate from the expected ideal is by containing data points that should not be in the bin and it not containing points that belong to the bin.
+The two main ways a bin can deviate from the expected ideal is by (1) containing data points that should not be in the bin and (2) not containing points that belong to the bin.
-In the first case, separation was insufficient and the bin can be improved by further subsetting it with stricter tolerances in its dimensions or further restrictions.
-An example for such a bin is one which contains two "true" bins and some noise data. (@todo add image here?)
+In the first scenario, the separation was not enough, and the bin can be enhanced by narrowing it down with stricter tolerances for its dimensions or more limitations.
+An example of such a bin includes two "true" bins and some noisy data that acts as a kind of data bridge. (@todo add image here?)
-In the second case, a bin contained a gap that was greater than the critical distance at the moment of separation, but after this bin was split further the previously discarded point (or points) are within the critical distance.
+In the second case, a bin contained a gap that was greater than the critical distance at the moment of separation, but after this the bin was split further into the previously discarded points are within the critical distance.
 This case also includes situations in which the discarded points form their own bin.

 Both cases are important to detect and, where possible, to prevent so that the generated features reflect reality as accurately as possible.
-Inversely, feature detection could be set to only consider bins which fulfill strict quality parameters.
+Inversely, feature detection could be set to only consider bins that fulfill strict quality parameters.

 To control both cases from both angles, seven different quality tests were developed.
-They utilise only data which can be obtained either directly from the bin, previous binning steps or with minimal calculation effort.
+They utilize only data that can be obtained either directly from the bin, previous binning steps, or with minimal calculation effort.
 This has the advantage of being fast and not introducing additional parameters into the algorithm.